Updated May 30, 2023

 8. Unanimous President Twice

 George Washington had an apparent will of the cabinet and the people of America.
-His leadership in the American Revolution and at the Constitutional Convention made him the first choice for the position of the American president.
+His leadership in the American Revolution and at the Constitutional Convention made him the first choice for the position of American president.
 He won the presidential elections unanimously, proving his merit to the world.

 Currently, Washington is the only president in the US to have a state named after him.